-1961: Sam Cooke recorded “Twistin’ the Night Away” at RCA’s studios in Hollywood with session musicians from Los Angeles’ Wrecking Crew.
+1961: Sam Cooke recorded “Twistin’ the Night Away” at RCA’s studios in Hollywood with musicians from Los Angeles session group the Wrecking Crew.

 1961: Just over a week after reaching the top of the Cash Box chart, “The Lion Sleeps Tonight” by the Tokens hit #1 on the Billboard Hot 100.
 Originally written and recorded in South Africa in 1939, the song was adapted to English and covered by several pop and folk artists in the 1950s and 1960s.
 The Tokens’ version became the most well-known and was the group’s only top 10 hit.

-1962: The Beatles returned to Hamburg, Germany for the fifth and final time to begin a 13-day residency playing at the Star Club.
+1962: The Beatles returned to Hamburg, Germany for the fifth and final time to begin a thirteen-day residency playing at the Star Club.

 1965: After signing with RCA Victor Records a month earlier, Jefferson Airplane had their first recording session in Los Angeles, where they recorded their debut single, “It’s No Secret,” written by vocalist Marty Balin.